 Persian Lyric’s post-Derby career makes an interesting study.
 The colt made one more appearance at Randwick at the 1960 A.J.C.
 Spring Meeting when Tulloch comprehensively beat him in the weight-for-age Craven Plate.
 Taken to Melbourne he then finished third behind Tulloch and Dhaulagiri in the M.V.R.C.
 Cox Plate run that year in Australasian record time; Persian Lyric was then sent to the post an odds-on favourite for the Victoria Derby a week later in the hands of Ron Hutchinson, but failed by less than a length to run down Sky High, with Neville Sellwood giving a masterly exhibition of front-running riding.
 On the eve of that race, Sky High had even suffered the inconvenience of having a veterinarian remove fluid from his near hind hock.
 In Brisbane, Persian Lyric was untroubled to win the Q.T.C.
 Derby, again relegating Le Storm into second place.

-It is highly unusual for the Derby winner to win another race at Randwick during his three-year-old season worth even more than the Derby, but Persian Lyric holds that distinction.
+Taken to Melbourne for the V.R.C.
+St Leger, Persian Lyric could then only run third behind Reinsman and Myzami.
+Now, it is highly unusual for the Derby winner to win another race at Randwick during his three-year-old season worth even more than the Derby, but Persian Lyric achieved that distinction at his next start.
 The event in question was the A.J.C.
 Centenary Invitation Stakes, a special £10,000 race conducted under quality conditions over a mile-and-a-half to mark the club’s centenary at the 1961 Autumn Meeting.
 To stage the race, the club cancelled the running of the St. Leger, which in recent years had been attracting derisory numbers.
 In a memorable finish, Persian Lyric exacted a measure of family revenge for some of the losses suffered by his older brother Prince Darius, when he lasted to beat Tulloch a half-head, albeit in receipt of 21lb from the champion.
 Persian Lyric ended his three-year-old season when George Moore partnered him to a surprise win in the Q.T.C.
 Stradbroke Handicap; Moore’s legendary whistle never secured a more remarkable passage on the inside rails than Persian Lyric enjoyed that afternoon.
 Moore also partnered the horse when beaten into second place by High Society in the B.A.T.C.
 Doomben Cup, after conceding the winner 29lb in weight.
 Persian Lyric struck trouble in that race and afterwards developed a swelling in his near tendon; it was an injury that effectively finished the colt on the racecourse.
 Persian Lyric didn’t race at all as a four-year-old despite attempts by Clyde Cook to train him, and when the horse did finally resume as a five-year-old, he failed to regain form in five appearances.

 In the autumn of 1963, Persian Lyric was transferred to the stables of leading Adelaide trainer, Colin Hayes, in one last bid to get the horse back to the racecourse.
 Hayes was just then beginning to emerge as a force on the Australian Turf and had already enjoyed considerable success with bad-legged horses, thanks largely to the long stretch of beach adjoining his Glenelg stables.
 But even the magic of saltwater and the Hayes touch weren’t enough to see the baldy-faced chestnut withstand a racing preparation, and the son of Persian Book was, like his sire, retired to stand at the Holbrook Stud, and he was far from a failure.
 The best of his progeny, Regal Jane and Broadway Boy, came along in his first season.
 Regal Jane won a Queen’s Cup, Summer Cup and Tattersall’s Cup at Randwick, and at stud was the dam of Lord Folkestone; Broadway Boy won a Newcastle Cup among other races.
 There were a lot of other useful gallopers in future years as well, and Persian Lyric finished up with progeny winning best part of a million dollars at a time when stakes were much less than today.